What Is A Landing Page? Learn 7 Best PracticesOrhun Karadag

 One of the most powerful landing page elements is happy customer reviews.
 You literally let satisfied previous customers write for you.

-Testimonials increase conversions rates since they show prospective customers what they will experience if they decide to use your service or product.
+Testimonials increase customer confidence and conversions rates since they show prospective customers what they will experience if they decide to use your service or product.

 7) A/B Testing for Landing Page